amethyst/rfcs/README.md

 impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on the [Discord channel](https://discord.gg/dqe9UYE), specifically with the applicable sub-team.
+The most common preparations for writing and submitting an RFC include talking the idea over on the [Discord channel](https://discord.gg/dqe9UYE), specifically with the applicable sub-team and discussing it on our [Amethyst Community Forums](https://community.amethyst-engine.org)

-As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant [sub-team] is a good indication that the RFC is worth pursuing.
+We welcome all ideas and strive to provide kind but useful feedback.
+While not every proposal will make it through, that should in no way discourage anyone from continuing to make proposals in the future.

+If the proposal is promising and someone is new to the RFC process, we will do our best to find someone to mentor them through the process.

 ## What the process is
 [What the process is]: #what-the-process-is